SudeepGowda55/Wave-Forge/README.md

-Click here to visit the app https://audio-conversion-microservice.vercel.app/
+Click here to visit the app https://waveforge.sudeepgowda.tech/

-The application requires ingress controller and Load Balancer when deployed in k8s
+The application requires an ingress controller and Load Balancer when deployed in k8s

 request the controller/gateway at https://endless-cassy-sudeep-project-a4da03fb.koyeb.app/